willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

 </br></br>

 ## Docker
-1. In cmd/terminal go to the `docker` directory and run Postgres container:
+1. Open the terminal/cmd, navigate to the `docker` directory and run the PostgreSQL container:
    ```
    docker-compose up -d
    ```